IvayloDankolov/advent-2023/README.md

 Then I wrote the solution to part 2 as a declarative one liner in about 90 seconds and it worked first time.
 If that's not a parable to not fall to the tempations of iterative programming and stick to functional purity, I don't know what is.

+### Day 6

+I briefly considered solving this as a quadratic inequality (as in windup * (time - windup) > record, solve for "windup")

+That lasted all of 5 seconds until I remembered how much I'd rather not deal with floating point errors.

+Afterwards I went for the "old faithful" binary search (technically, monotonic binary predicate satisfaction).
+All the while laughing at how much of an overkill it is for numbers you can easily do by hand.

+At which point I read part 2 and was laughing for entirely different reasons.